nexiality/documentation/release/nexial-core-v1.5.changelog.md

   [`nexial.inspectOnPause`](../systemvars/index#nexial.inspectOnPause)
 - support specifying data variable override via command line.
 Same effect as using `set JAVA_OPT=-D...` but this may be simpler for some folks.
+- prevent the evaluation of fail-fast when command does not result in a FAIL condition (e.g. SKIP)

 ### Nexial Filter